Generated regional New Jersey river scene for Ramapo River planning; not an exact location photo

 Primary live-flow context for upper-river planning.

-Oakland and lower corridor
+Oakland and lower area

 Different access and warmer-water context than the upper trout reach.